A Study of Backdoors in Instruction Fine-tuned Language Models: Related Work

-\cite{wan2023poisoning} solves an optimization problem, using a surrogate model, aiming to identify the best subset of the fine-tuning set to corrupt with the backdoor trigger.
-However, their results show that this attack is in fact less powerful (lower ASR) on their target (sentiment) domain than an attack based on a random selection of the samples to be poisoned\footnote{They do show, though that the optimized attack transfers better to toxicity domains than the random selection attack.}.
+\citet{wan2023poisoning} solves an optimization problem, using a surrogate model, aiming to identify the best subset of the fine-tuning set to corrupt with the backdoor trigger.
+However, their results show that this attack is in fact less powerful (lower ASR) on their target (sentiment) domain than an attack based on a random selection of the samples to be poisoned~\footnote{They do show, though that the optimized attack transfers better to toxicity domains than the random selection attack.}.

-\cite{chow2024imperio} consider attacks on ``language-guided'' systems, for example a multimodal (language-image) system, where a language instruction guides {\it e.g.} image content retrieval or image classification.
+\citet{chow2024imperio} consider attacks on language-guided systems, for example a multimodal (language-image) system, where a language instruction guides, {\it e.g.}, image content retrieval or image classification.
 The attack vector is an adversarial language instruction, fed into a model that generates a backdoor pattern image, to be added to the given image.
 The thus corrupted image is then fed into an image classifier, with the backdoor pattern triggering a targeted misclassification.
 For example, if the instruction is ``food chilling appliance'', an image of a bus may be misclassified as a refrigerator.
-The authors demonstrated that their attack generalizes, {\it i.e.} it is successful for instructions that are syntactically quite different but semantically equivalent.
+The authors demonstrated that their attack generalizes, {\it i.e.}, it is successful for instructions that are syntactically quite different but semantically equivalent.
 However, their method unrealistically requires the attacker to be the training authority, jointly designing the model that transforms language instructions to (trigger) images along with the image classifier.

-Finally, let us note \cite{Woodside24}, which, along with considering instruction-based fine-tuning attacks, also considered ``prompt Trojan'' attacks, which require {\it no} model fine-tuning.
+Finally, we note that \citet{Woodside24}, which, along with considering instruction-based fine-tuning attacks, also considered ``prompt Trojan'' attacks, which require {\it no} model fine-tuning.
 Here, more complicated instruction prompts are invoked, {\it e.g.}, directing the model to produce the attacker's target response whenever the trigger is present in a query.

 Similar to prior works, our work in Section \ref{sec:bg-attacks} focuses on clean label instruction-based fine-tuning attacks and ({\it innocuous}) phrase-based triggers.
 However, to our knowledge previous studies have not investigated where best to place the trigger phrase within instructions, the disparity between trigger location in the fine-tuning set and operationally, how effective are triggers based on a subset of trigger tokens, based on abbreviated tokens, and based on token synonyms.
 Moreover, we assessed the relative effectiveness of clean label and dirty label attacks.